Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 *  Verify that you can enter details into the Temple Lean Contact Us Form and hit Send My Fitness Message to Temple Lean!.
 Note the form is non functional at this time.

 *  The Project was built with mobile first design principles

+#### Appearance differences on other devices
+* On small mobile devices such as phones the nav bar will collapse into a red "burger" icon.
+* The programming of the website allows it to adjust column widths on smaller devices and stack elements in a display to fit different browsers mentioned earlier and different devices mentioned earlier.

+#### Bugs
+* Galaxy 5S Jumbotron seems to overlay on top of the footer.
+Despite my best efforts I was unable to solve this.

 ### Deployment
 * Deployment project on Github